-This publication through investigative research unravels the history of YPD from first handwritten notes to modern email warning systems and the idea of security vs. safety and property vs people.
+Through investigative research this publication unravels the history of YPD through the university police archives from first handwritten notes to modern email warning systems and scrutinizes security vs. safety and property vs people.

-Autonomous publication and research project, augmented reality, riso printed, 2021.
+Autonomous publication and research project, augmented reality, riso printed

 Archive press photos by Mike Marsland, Yale type face by Matthew Carter, thanks to AR-models, documents and diaries in courtesy of Yale Sterling Memorial Library.